rafaelsetragni/awesome_notifications_fcm/README.md

 In *Runner* Target:
 * Build libraries for distribution => NO
 * Only safe API extensions => NO
-* iOS Deployment Target => 11 or greater
+* iOS Deployment Target => 13 or greater

 In your *NotificationServiceExtension* Target:
 * Build libraries for distribution => NO
 * Only safe API extensions => YES
-* iOS Deployment Target => 11 or greater
+* iOS Deployment Target => 13 or greater

 <br>

-7 - Lastly, you need to add 3 capabilities to your XCode projec, specially "App Groups", allowing your target extensions to share data with each other.
+7 - Lastly, you need to add 3 capabilities to your XCode project, specially "App Groups", allowing your target extensions to share data with each other.

 To do this, run your application and search on debug console for the application group name automatically generated by Awesome Notifications.
 This name is unique for each application.